 Why Classical Education Needs a Health Companion

-Vitae reclaims the physical body as an essential part of Christian formation—rooted in design, disciplined in virtue, and essential to the life of the mind and soul.
+Vitae Catholica reclaims the physical body as an essential part of Christian formation—rooted in design, disciplined in virtue, and essential to the life of the mind and soul.

 For centuries, classical education has formed students through the pursuit of truth, beauty, and goodness.
 It taught grammar, logic, rhetoric, and mathematics—not merely to convey information, but to shape the human soul in harmony with creation.
 But in today’s world, this tradition has been fractured.
 While many schools recover the intellectual rigor of classical methods, few have addressed a glaring omission: the formation of the body.